ebruchez/public/Predictions.md

 ## My pending predictions

+### PREDICTION-0021: 2020-06-30: Multi-core performance of the first Apple Mac ARM chips

+- From: @ebruchez
+- Text: "The first ARM-based Macs released will include a machine with a multi-core Geekbench score of at least 10000."
+- Comments:
+    - The fastest MacBook Pro multi-core score is 6958 for the "MacBook Pro (16-inch Late 2019) Intel Core i9-9980HK @ 2.4 GHz (8 cores)".
+    - The fastest Mac multi-core score if 19155 for the "Mac Pro (Late 2019) Intel Xeon W-3275M @ 2.5 GHz (28 cores)".
+    - The fastest multi-core score is 23944 for the "AMD Ryzen Threadripper 3990X 2.9 GHz (64 cores)".
+- Resolution:
+	- WAIT until 2020-12-31 or early 2021 (if Apple's release date for ARM Macs slips).

 ### PREDICTION-0020: 2020-06-30: Single-core performance of the first Apple Mac ARM chips

 - From: @ebruchez
-- Text: "The first ARM-based Macs will have a single-core Geekbench score at least 50 % higher than the fastest available computer in its category (laptop, desktop, or performance desktop) available by any manufacturer at the time it is made available."
+- Text: "The first ARM-based Macs released will include a machine with a single-core Geekbench score of at least 1840."
 - Comments:
     - Apple announced their first ARM-based Macs for the end of 2020.
     - The [current rumors](https://www.macrumors.com/2020/06/21/apple-arm-13-inch-macbook-pro-imac/) are for the first machine to be the 13" MacBook Pro, followed by an iMac.
-    - The "category" restriction means that we won't compare the score of a laptop computer to a desktop computer.
-But we can compare an Apple laptop to a Dell laptop.
     - Current scores for reference
         - The fastest MacBook Pro single-core score is 1227 for the "MacBook Pro (13-inch Mid 2020) Intel Core i7-1068NG7 @ 2.3 GHz (4 cores)".
 So a 50% faster single-core score would be about 1840.
         - The fastest ARM CPU single-core score is 1327 for the "iPhone 11 Pro Apple A13 Bionic @ 2.7 GHz".
-This means that Apple would have to increase their single-core by 40% between this CPU and their new laptop CPU.
+This means that Apple would have to increase their single-core by 40% between this CPU and their new CPU.
         - The fastest single-core score overall is 1419 for the "Intel Core i9-10900K 3.7 GHz (10 cores)".
-(This means that Apple would have to increase their single-core by 30% between this CPU and their new laptop CPU.)
+(This means that Apple would have to increase their single-core by 30% between this CPU and their new CPU.)
-    - The examples above are for CPUs current at the time of writing.
-It is understood that by the end of 2020, faster CPUs from Intel might be available and ship in (probably other manufacturers') laptops.
-It is understood that this might make the requirement even harder to meet.
 - Resolution:
 	- WAIT until 2020-12-31 or early 2021 (if Apple's release date for ARM Macs slips).